jhvanderschee/hugocodex/content/posts/reasons-to-upgrade-to-0-96.md

 languageCode: nl_NL
 ```

-This allows me to output a language specific date like this: `{{ .Date | time.Format ":date_long" }}`.
+This allows me to output a language specific date using: `{{ .Date | time.Format ":date_long" }}`.
 Which results in a Dutch date like this: '2 april 2022'.
 Great, right?